-In December, used car prices fell slowly following months of ups and downs.
-As we enter the new year, used car prices are slowly falling.
-In January 2025, the average used car listing price sits at $25,571.
-New car incentives are pulling buyers away from the used car market as phenomenal year-end sales wrap up.
+As we enter the new year, used car prices are rising after months of declines.
+In April 2025, the average used car listing price sits at $25,128.
+Spring car buying season is here, and tariff uncertainty is compelling more shoppers to make a purchase before prices rise further.
+This combination of seasonality and market uncertainty means that increased demand is likely to send used car prices higher in the weeks ahead.
 With the continuing volatility of used car prices, it’s never been more important to track the value of your car.

 👉 We also track new car prices.
 See the latest monthly update here.